njanakiev/keystroke-biometrics/README.md

 The [data set](https://www.cs.cmu.edu/~keystroke/) consists of 51 subject each typing the password `.tie5Roanl` 400 times.
 The measures collected are the hold time (H), keydown-keydown time (DD) and keyup-keydown time (UD).

 ![tsne](tsne.png)

+# License
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) for details